April 2022 – March 2023

 Grants and discounts awarded should be in line with the aims of St Stephen Parish Council, listed below:

-Applications for grants and discounts must be made on an official Parish Council application form, available from the Parish Office or Centres Manager.
+Applications for grants and discounts must be made on an official Parish Council application form, available from the Parish Office or Centres Manager, or on the website.

 Applications from religious groups will be considered where a clear benefit to the wider community can be demonstrated irrespective of their religious beliefs.
 Compliance with this requirement will need to be demonstrated throughout the project.